Staff & Board

 Advocacy and Engagement Manager

 While studying Political Science at Macalester College, Grace joined Gender Justice as an intern.
-She is now a Project Manager for the UnRestrict MN Campaign where she is excited to be a part of expanding abortion access in the state.
+She is now the Advocacy and Engagement Manager for Gender Justice along with the UnRestrict Minnesota campaign which works to protect and expand abortion access in Minnesota.
+In her work, she loves being able to bring passionate people together to make real change in Minnesota.

 Heidi Nybroten